 Composer, Orchestrator and Arranger.

-I specialize in concert/orchestral music, but I have a huge background in jazz and funk, so wether you need a small jazzy arrangement or a massive sounding orchestral score for the screen or live performance, do not hesitate to contact me.
+I specialize in concert/orchestral music, but I also have a background in jazz and funk, so wether you need a small jazzy arrangement or a massive sounding orchestral score for the screen or live performance, do not hesitate to contact me.

 I have a deep knowledge in various genres from classical to atonal/contemporary music, as well as in popular/ethnic music.

 After we talk about your project and discuss what you need, I will dive into my studio and start scoring.
 The end result can be a completely polished and mixed sounding digital orchestra or a professionally engraved masterscore for live use or studio recording.